Conseils de préparation

 Possible side effects

-Honeybush is generally well tolerated and has no notable side effects.
-As it contains no theine, it can be consumed at any time of the day, including by children.
-However, as with any medicinal plant, it is advisable to consult a healthcare professional if you have any doubts or are taking medication.
+Honeybush is generally well tolerated and presents no notable side effects.
+As it contains no caffeine, it can be enjoyed at any time of day, including by children.
+That said, as with any medicinal plant, it is advisable to consult a healthcare professional if you have any doubts or are taking medication.

 Why choose organic honeybush?